 Its history is shrouded in lore, with tales of faerie rings and lights being spotted by a midwife shortly before the fire that overtook the Lord and Lady’s daughter’s bedroom, presumably claiming her life (they never found remains).
 Some years later, the Blake baronet who inherited the land, was found dead.

 This spot on the list is more of a self-service visiting point, as the castle is now in ruins and no museum nor guided tours operate on the grounds.
 However, it does make for a lovely walk (or bike ride) and some beautiful pictures, particularly with the greenery overtaking the crumbled stone.

 While most European cities are exciting in their own right, with a diverse array of museums, restaurants, bustling neighborhoods, and vibrant city streets, sometimes the purest joys of traveling come from the quiet days where you can slow your pace.

 Barna Woods – located only three miles from Galway’s city center – offers a respite from the city’s fast pace.
 With creeping moss, oak trees, old stone bridges, and a forest floor carpeted with fallen leaves, Barna Woods gives off an aura of ancient magic and lore—how very Irish!

-It’s a wonderful spot for an afternoon bike ride, a picnic, or even just a leisurely stroll, but be sure to bring boots as there is often mud.
+It’s a beautiful spot for an afternoon bike ride, a picnic, or even just a stroll, but be sure to bring boots as there is often mud.